Kreindler Following Fatal Daher-Socata TBM 850 Crash Near Buffalo Airport

-Prominent attorney Steve Barnes of the Buffalo, NY, law firm, Cellino & Barnes and his niece, Elizabeth Barnes, an attorney with U.S. Department of Health and Human Services in Boston, MA, were killed in a fatal plane crash that took place in Pembroke, NY.
+Prominent attorney Steve Barnes of the Buffalo, NY, law firm, Cellino & Barnes and his niece, Elizabeth Barnes, an attorney with U.S. Department of Health and Human Services in Boston, MA, were killed in a fatal private plane crash that took place in Pembroke, NY.
 They were flying in a Daher-Socata TBM 850 single-engine turboprop aircraft en route from Manchester, NH, to Buffalo.
 Preliminary information from an on-line flight tracker site shows the aircraft flying at a high cruising altitude until after it would be expected to have started its descent into Buffalo and then fell into a two-minute out-of-control extreme dive to the ground approximately 20 miles east of the Buffalo Niagara International Airport.

 While it is still very early in the investigation, initial flight information shows that the aircraft flew at its cruising altitude beyond its expected time to descend into Buffalo and then entered an uncontrolled dive to the ground.
 This is eerily similar to a crash of a similar Socata-TBM aircraft that killed a Rochester, NY couple in 2014.
 That crash resulted from a loss of pressurization, which incapacitated the pilot and caused the crash.

 Kreindler Partner and former military pilot Brian Alexander discussed possible causes of the crash with Sue Rose of WBEN radio in Buffalo, NY: “The critical thing is going to be retrieving as much of the wreckage as possible and making sure it is as intact as possible.
 With no black box, there will be other data on some of the avionics and onboard systems that will provide some information.
 Those will be really important to find, protect and preserve.”